Management

 Embrace the Measurable and Quantifiable

 In the grand scheme of training, this is a novel way to provide a reachable goal.
 When managers can apply this model to employees, it can improve focus, cohesiveness, and team-building all in one fell swoop.
-You can even create templates that illustrate this idea and pave the way toward future successes.
+You can even create templates that illustrate this idea and pave the way toward future success.

+SMART goals also go hand in hand with empowerment and productivity and give you a quantifiable way to measure your new manager in the future.
 Start this idea during the training process, and you should find that your manager engages employees and your vision more readily.

 The Tweak